dib-lab/khmer/doc/dev/development.rst

 with the function signature used later.

 "I" for unsigned int
-"K" for unsigned long long a.k.a khmer::HashIntoType.
+"K" for unsigned long long a.k.a oxli::HashIntoType.

 Read handling
 -------------